 SNORKEL - Seriously, don’t do the Cape without it.
 It’s wet.
 Very wet.

 ROOFTOP TENT - I love our Rooftop Tent.
 I don’t know if I’d buy this exact model again – the quality is what you would expect for the price point, but I think next time we’ll upgrade to something with a stronger build standard.
-We like the touring version with the additional cover over the back as we can have the back open with only the flyscreen zipped, and still maintain privacy, and also climb up and stay somewhat dry in adverse weather.
-I like being up off the ground, especially in the bush and it’s nice to be able to pack it up your tent and not worry about dirt being stuck to it.
-Not to mention waking up with a view out over the site is so lovely.
+We like the touring version with the additional cover over the back for privacy, and allows us to climb up and stay somewhat dry in adverse weather.
+Being up off the ground, especially in the bush and it’s nice to be able to pack it up your tent and not worry about dirt being stuck to it.
 The only downside of a RTT is when you are staying in a place for more than one night, but want to move during the day.
 Fortunately for us, we only had this issue once during our stay, as we like to move about a lot and explore new sites.

 UHF RADIO + QUALITY ANTENNA - Probably the second-most important thing on the Cape is good, clear communication.
 At times the dust forces you to travel up to half a kilometre or more apart, and this can be a bit testing on some of the cheaper entry level models.
 We have a GME antenna with great range and when some of the others in our convoy couldn’t hear one another we had to play mediator to both, relaying info between them.
 There’s nothing worse than being the last car with a huge cloud of thick dust in front of you, when a huge road train pops out of it right in the middle of the road without warning.
 Leaving a safe distance is imperative, but good comms from the beginning to end of your convoy helps so much.